 Here are a few examples of when you should answer "yes" to having ads for purposes of the "Contains ads" label.
 This isn't a comprehensive list but just a few examples based on the most common types of ads.

 - Banner and interstitials: My app integrates with an Ad SDK to show banners and/or interstitials.
 I use the ad formats to monetize and/or promote my own products or apps.

 - Native ads: My app includes ads natively, indistinguishable from other content (e.g. sponsored articles, ads within a feed, etc).

-- House ads: My app renders a small banner to promote my other apps.
+- House ads: My app renders a small ad banner, interstitial ad, ad wall and/or widget to promote my other apps.

-While you're responsible for accurately declaring ad presence in your apps, Google may verify this at any time and display the "Ads" label if appropriate.
+While you're responsible for accurately declaring ad presence in your apps, Google may verify this at any time and display the "Contains ads" label if appropriate.

 If you think your app has been incorrectly labeled by our system, contact our support team for help.

 If you misrepresent the presence of ads in your app(s), it’s considered a violation of Google Play policies and may result in your app(s) being suspended.

 If your apps include features for other Android devices or are eligible for additional programs, you can choose to distribute your apps to these devices and/or programs.

 Device & program icons